 I have always wondered what is going on inside of my dogs head when he is asleep.
 I can tell he is dreaming when I hear his muffled barks.
-His feet twitch and kick, and sometimes, he twitches so hard he jolts himself awake!
+Also his feet twitch and kick, and sometimes, he twitches so hard he jolts himself awake!

 Like me, you may be curious about the nature of your dog’s dreams.